Asa'ib Ahl al-Haq: History

-On July 21, 2010 General Ray Odierno said Iran was supporting three Shiite extremist groups in Iraq that had been attempting to attack US bases.
+On July 21, 2010, General Ray Odierno said Iran was supporting three Shiite extremist groups in Iraq that had been attempting to attack US bases.
 One of the groups was AAH and the other two were the Promised Day Brigade and Ketaib Hezbollah.

 In December 2010 it was reported that notorious Shi'a militia commanders such as Abu Deraa and Mustafa al-Sheibani were returning from Iran to work with AAH.
 Iranian Grand Ayatollah Kazem al-Haeri was identified as the group's spiritual leader.

 In August and September 2012, AAH started a poster campaign in which they distributed over 20,000 posters of Iran's Supreme Leader Ayatollah Sayyid Ali Khamenei throughout Iraq.
 A senior official in Baghdad's local government said municipal workers were afraid to take the posters down in fear of retribution by AAH militiamen.

+In July 2014, AAH militiamen killed 29 prostitutes in Baghdad's Zayouna neighborhood.

 Iraq protests, 2018–present

 In late 2018, protests in Basra, Iraq saw several Iran-related organizations being targeted.
 Among the damage caused by protesters were several AAH offices which were set on fire.

-During protests in Iraq in 2019, Quds Force deployed Asa’ib Ahl al-Haq (AAH) to suppress the demonstrations by firing live ammunition at the demonstrators in order to sow terror among Iraqi civilians.
-One of the violent incidents took place in October 2019 when AAH militants opened fire on protesters trying to set fire to the group's office in Nasiriya, killing at least nine of them.
+During protests in Iraq in 2019, Asa’ib Ahl al-Haq (AAH) combatants reportedly opened fire on demonstrators attempting to set fire to the group's office in Nasiriyah, killing at least nine individuals.

-On 3 January 2020, the United States Department of State announced its intent to designate AAH a foreign terrorist organization (FTO) along with two of its leaders.
+On 3 January 2020, the United States Department of State designated AAH a foreign terrorist organization (FTO) along with two of its leaders.
 Qais al-Khazali and his brother Laith al-Khazali were designated Specially Designated Global Terrorists.
 The sanctions were imposed in view of the violent suppression of civil protests in Iraq by Asa’ib Ahl al-Haq.

 Syrian Civil War

-AAH's Syrian branch is called the Haidar al-Karar Brigades, and led by Akram al-Kaabi, AAH's military leader stationed in Aleppo. al-Kaabi is also the founder and leader of the militant group Harakat Hezbollah al-Nujaba.
+AAH's Syrian branch was called the Haidar al-Karar Brigades, and led by Akram al-Kaabi, AAH's military leader was stationed in Aleppo. al-Kaabi is also the founder and leader of the militant group Harakat Hezbollah al-Nujaba.

 The group initially fought under the banner of al-Abbas Brigade (a mixed Syrian, Iraqi and Lebanese Shia organization), but split in 2014 following a dispute with al-Abbas's native Syrian fighters.
-Like other Iraqi Shia paramilitaries in Syria, they fight in defense of the Sayyidah Zainab shrine.
+Like other Iraqi Shia paramilitaries in Syria, they fought in defense of the Sayyidah Zainab shrine.